mongodb/specifications/source/auth/auth.rst

 not support it and legacy servers may fail authentication if drivers advertise support.
 I.e. the client-first-message MUST start with ``n,``.

+Drivers MUST add a top-level ``options`` field to the saslStart command, whose value is a document containing a field named ``skipEmptyExchange`` whose value is true.
+Older servers will ignore the ``options`` field and continue with the longer conversation as shown in the "Backwards Compatibility" section.
+Newer servers will set the ``done`` field to ``true`` when it responds to the client at the end of the second round trip, showing proof that it knows the password.
+This will shorten the conversation by one round trip.

 Conversation
 ````````````